apache/flink/docs/flinkDev/ide_setup.md

 5. Install the [Save Actions
    plugin](https://plugins.jetbrains.com/plugin/7642-save-actions)
 6. Enable the plugin, along with "Optimize imports" and "Reformat file"
+7. In the "Save Actions" settings page, setup a "File Path Inclusion" for `.*\.java`.
+Otherwise you will get unintended reformatting in other files you edit.

 ### Checkstyle For Java
 IntelliJ supports checkstyle within the IDE using the Checkstyle-IDEA plugin.